 Kathakali is a very unusual and ancient form of dance-drama that's traditional to Kerala.
 You won't get to see performers dressed up like this every day, that's for sure!
 The look, with its red bloodshot eyes, borders on grotesque.
 The movements of the dance are subtle, yet they tell a meaningful mythological story.
 Performers are required to undergo intense training, including hours of eye exercises, when learning the art of Kathakali.

 Kathakali performances can be seen in many tourist areas of Kerala.
-However, the capital of Cochin has the most theaters, with daily performances.
+However, Cochin has the most theaters, with daily performances.
 Try the Cochin Cultural Center or the Kerala Kathakali Center.
 Classes are also offered in Kathakali and other art forms.

 Festivals are an excellent way to immerse yourself in south India's culture.
 The two prominent festivals that take place in south India are Onam in Kerala, and Pongal in Tamil Nadu.
 In the town of Thrissur, a rather quirky part of the Onam festival involves the art of Pulikkali -- where men dress up as tigers and parade around!

 Kerala is also renowned for its elephant festivals.
 The festivals, which are part of annual temple celebrations, take place all over the state from February to April, with each festival running for around 10 days.
 See photos of a temple festival with elephants in Kerala's beach town of Varkala.

 If you love seafood, you'll find dining in Kerala and other coastal parts of south India a real treat.
 The food in Kerala is coconut-based, however the fiery dishes of Tamil Nadu and Andhra Pradesh might be too much for some unaccustomed western palates.
 Many travelers do love Tamil Nadu's idlis though.
 Food is traditionally eaten off a banana leaf with your hands.